tompston/time-series-db-benchmark/README.md

 The following methods are benchmarked:

+- insert 250k rows (aka upserts on empty table)
 - upsert single row at a time
 - upsert a bulk of rows
-- read x rows with a limit of 1000 and sort descending by start_time.
+- read x rows with a limit of y and sort descending by start_time.

 The data format for all of the tables is the same (excluding the id field between mongodb and postgres implementations)